at1as/BetteREST/README.md

 ### Usage

-The easiest way to use BetteRest is to install it using the [Ruby Gem](http://rubygems.org/gems/better_rest) (note that the gem is usually a few commits behind the github repo):
+The easiest way to use BetteREST is to install it using the [Ruby Gem](http://rubygems.org/gems/better_rest) (note that the gem is usually a few commits behind the github repo):
 ```bash
 $ gem install better_rest
 ```